okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/multi-tenancy/index.md

 Depending on the requirements, business customers may require the data isolation, customizations, and other features provided by a single org.
 Other customers may not have these demands and can be placed on a shared org with other customers.
-This hybrid configuration supports both these types of customers.
+This hybrid configuration supports both types of customers.

 ## Configuration 4